DigitalNZ/supplejack_harvester/README.md

 # OTP encryption keys can be generated with:
 openssl rand -base64 10 | base64

-# Create the database and run the migrations
+# Create the database, run the migrations and seed data (users)
 bin/rails db:create
 bin/rails db:migrate
+bin/rails db:seed

 # To run the application you can do:
 bin/dev